Yes but, No but

 Final University Project

-Through the interactive approach and the use of visual metaphors, readers are encouraged to think more deeply about their own views without being scared off by the initial concept of talking about body hair, or pressure to think a certain way.
+Through the interactive approach and the use of visual metaphors, readers are encouraged to think more deeply about both their own views and the views of others.

 By using this framework Yes but, No but demonstrates the power of design to engage viewers, question society and encourage healthy conversation.

 *Filter bubbles; a term coined by internet activist Eli Parisier, are website algorithms that guess the content a viewer would like to see based on information about the user such as previous searches, location or their click history.